Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 ### Transient exceptions

 Throwing a big exception is an example of a systemic error.
-Let's see how NServiceBus reacts when we throw more transient exception.
+Let's see how NServiceBus reacts when we throw a transient exception.
 To do this, let's introduce a random number generator so that we only throw an exception 20% of the time.

 1. In the **Sales** endpoint, locate the **PlaceOrderHandler**.
 1. Add a static **Random** instance to the class: